Undergraduate: Level 4

 BSC GN1H Finance and Mathematics (Including Year Abroad)

 For students outside of the Department, an appropriate A level in Mathematics (or equivalent) is required for this module.
-If you are unsure whether you meet this criteria please contact firstname.lastname@example.org before attempting to enrol.
-The aim of the Financial Mathematics module is to provide a grounding in financial mathematics and its simple applications.
+If you are unsure whether you meet this criteria please contact email@example.com before attempting to enrol.
+This module provides a grounding in financial mathematics and its simple applications.
 This module covers Units 1, 2 & 3 of required material for the Institute and Faculty of Actuaries CM1 syllabus (Actuarial Mathematics, Core Principles).

 i) generalised cashflow model to describe financial transactions